JEFFERS LENNOX

 my new book, north of america (yale 2022) argues that indigenous homelands and british provinces played a crucial role in shaping the american revolution and the creation of the united states.

-my current book project, tentatively called american levellers: the indigenous roots of north american radicalism, explores how indigenous societies in the seventeenth and eighteenth centuries informed settler ideologies and movements to organize against capital and state power.
+my current book project, tentatively called american levellers: Sachems, settlers, and the world building of indigenous reconstruction, explores how indigenous societies in the seventeenth and eighteenth centuries attempted to bring settlers into a world that challenged prevailing european ideologies.

 When not doing things academic, I can be found hanging out with my wife and two kids (and one dog), riding my bike as far as i can, and recording songs in the attic.